pohagan72/face_blur_images/README.md

 # Face Blur AI Agent

-A simple yet powerful Flask web application that utilizes advanced AI (MTCNN and OpenCV) to detect and blur faces in uploaded images, ensuring privacy with customizable blur strength.
+This AI Agent is uses an advanced neural network to detect and blur faces in uploaded images.
+Users can adjust the level of blurring.

 ## Table of Contents